 - Load balancers to monitor servers and distribute traffic to servers that can best handle the requests

-- Hosting servers in multiple data centers
+- Hosting virtual machines in multiple regions

 - Configuring a robust storage solution